Architecture of India: Deccan Sultanates

-Amongst the major architectural works in the Bijapur Sultanate, one of the earliest is the unfinished Jami Masjid, which was begun by Ali Adil Shah I in 1576.
+Amongst the major architectural works in the Bijapur Sultanate, one of the earliest is the unfinished Jami Masjid, which started construction by Ali Adil Shah I in 1576.
 It has an arcaded prayer hall, with fine aisles, and has an impressive dome supported by massive piers.
 One of the most impressive monuments built during the reign of Ibrahim II was the Ibrahim Rouza which was originally planned as a tomb for queen Taj Sultana, but was later converted into the tomb for Ibrahim Adil Shah II and his family.
 This complex, completed in 1626, consists of a paired tomb and mosque.

-Notable buildings of the Bahmani and Deccan sultanates in the Deccan include the Charminar, Mecca Masjid, Qutb Shahi tombs, Madrasa Mahmud Gawan and Gol Gumbaz.The greatest monument in Bijapur is the Gol Gumbaz, the mausoleum of Muhammad Adil Shah, which was completed in 1656, and whose hemispherical dome measures 44 m across.
+Notable buildings of the Bahmani and Deccan sultanates in the Deccan include the Charminar, Mecca Masjid, Qutb Shahi tombs, Madrasa Mahmud Gawan, and Gol Gumbaz.The greatest monument in Bijapur is the Gol Gumbaz, the mausoleum of Muhammad Adil Shah, which was completed in 1656, and whose hemispherical dome measures 44 m across.

 One of the earliest architectural achievements of the Qutb Shahi dynasty is the fortified city of Golconda, which is now in ruins.
 In the 16th century, Muhammad Quli Qutb Shah decided to shift the capital to Hyderabad, 8 km east of Golconda.
 Here, he constructed the most original monument in the Deccan, the Charminar, in the heart of the new city.
 This monument, completed in 1591, has four minarets, each 56 m.

 Bengal Sultanate

-The style of the Bengal Sultanate mostly used brick, with characteristic features being indigenous Bengali elements, such as curved roofs, corner towers and complex terracotta ornamentation. which were with blended.
+The architectural style of the Bengal Sultanate mostly used brick, with characteristic features being indigenous Bengali elements, such as curved roofs, corner towers and complex terracotta ornamentation. which were with blended.
 One feature in the sultanate was the relative absence of minarets.
 Many small and medium-sized medieval mosques, with multiple domes and artistic niche mihrabs, were constructed throughout the region.